Beach House at Carrick Castle

 Entry from the roomy, off-road parking area to the rear of the house with space for 3 or 4 cars, is via the back door, leading into a porch area.
 Carry on into the house to the spacious hallway where you will find a WC cloakroom and a broad, dramatic staircase.
 The drawing room is at the front of the house with a magnificent bay window giving you a full sweep of the ever changing panorama.
 This is the place to relax and socialise - with a baby grand piano, you can even enjoy live music if anyone in the party plays!

 At the rear of the ground floor is a TV/games room with a 32" TV, DVD, iPod docking station as well as a selection of board games, plus mountain and loch views for added distraction.
+There is a single bed in the room to sleep a 9th guest.

 Across the hall is a separate dining room with a table for up to 8 guests, who can also feast their eyes on the view of the loch and the 14th century castle through another huge window.